ningpengtao-coder/gitlab-foss/doc/user/project/integrations/prometheus.md

 ![Embedded Metrics](img/embed_metrics.png)

-To embed a specific chart, the following parameters should be included in the url:
+To embed a specific chart, the following parameters should be included in the URL:

 - `dashboard` - Filepath for the dashboard.
 Optional.
 Defaults to the system dashboard.
 - `group` - The title of the group in which the chart is located.
 Required.